Why most hooks fail in the first 3 seconds.

 What working hooks have in common.

 "This is the moment everything went wrong."
-"I wasn't supposed to find this."
+"I was not supposed to find this."
 "You are not allowed to know this."
 Each of these creates an information gap before the second clause.

 Cover the first 3 seconds of your video.
 Then watch starting at second 4.
 If the rest of the video makes equal or more sense without the opening, your hook is filler.
 Replace it.

-Paste any URL — get your own AI viral breakdown in seconds.
+Paste any URL and get your own AI viral breakdown in seconds.
 Free.

 Run a free analysis →